FailAcademy/learning/wdp-vancouver/_lessons/week-05/03-es2015-with-webpack.md

 Important: All of your `webpack.config.js` code will be inside of the above object separated by commas.

-Run `npm install -g webpack` and then run `npm install -g webpack-cli`
+Run `npm install -g webpack` and run `npm install -g webpack-cli` and then run `npm install --save-dev webpack`

 Once everything is set up we'll observe what happens when we run the following CLI commands: